User Programming Environment

 Example of compiling an OpenMP program (Intel compiler)

-The following is an example of compiling a test_omp sample file using openMP with an Intel compiler to generate a test_omp.exe executable file.
+❍ The following is an example of compiling the test_omp sample file using the Intel compiler to create the executable file test_omp.exe with OpenMP:

 Example of compiling an OpenMP program (GNU compiler)

-The following is an example of compiling a test_omp sample file using openMP with a GNU compiler to generate a test_omp.exe executable file.
+The following is an example of compiling the test_omp sample file using the GNU compiler to create the executable file test_omp.exe with OpenMP:

 Example of compiling an OpenMP program (PGI compiler)

-The following is an example of compiling a test_omp sample file using openMP with a PGI compiler to generate a test_omp.exe executable file.
+The following is an example of compiling the test_omp sample file using the PGI compiler to create the executable file test_omp.exe with OpenMP:

-The user can run the MPI commands in the following table.
-These commands are a sort of wrapper, and the compiler that is specified by the .bashrc file compiles the source file.
+Users can execute the MPI commands listed in the table below.
+These commands function as wrappers, allowing the compiler specified in the .bashrc file to compile the source code.

 Even if compiling is performed using mpicc, it is necessary to use the options that correspond to the original compiler being wrapped.